MuhammadShakir-dev/MuhammadShakir-dev/README.md

 <h1 align="center">Hellloo!   <a href="https://m-shakir.vercel.app/" target="blank"> I Muhammad Shakir</a>  👋</h1>

 <p align='center'>
-A Software Engineer, specializing in Front-end Development, with over 1 year of experience.
-I'm passionate about technology and its potential to shape the future.
-I'm excited to use my skills to create innovative solutions and drive sustainable change.
+I'm a solution-oriented Front-end Developer, lifelong learner, and adventurer with a professional background in Software Engineering.
+I enjoy development because of the satisfaction I get by overcoming changes.
+I have an Engineer mindset.
+Frameworks and languages are tools for me.
+What matters is that the problem is solved more cleanly and conveniently.
 Connect with me to discuss how I can help you or your organization!
 </p>

 <br>